rebekahheacock/game-project-scope-study/study.md

 ### How you will take the markup of the game board and represent it in JS

+The game board will be a grid of divs (or possibly spans?).
+Each one will have an id that corresponds to its position in the game's `cells` array.

 ### How you plan to approach this project.
 I'd like to put together a very simple page that contains all of the necessary components (sign up/log in forms, log out button, game board, reset/new game button, place to display wins/losses).
 From there, I can implement the basic authentication/game play functionality, then go back in and start refining the aesthetic and working on extra features.